Rooibos (Red Bush Tea)

 Rooibos, the red bush of South Africa's Cederberg region, is a caffeine-free herbal tea produced from the leaves and stems of Aspalathus linearis.
 Its naturally low tannin content and characteristic polyphenols, including the dihydrochalcones aspalathin and nothofagin, give it a unique antioxidant profile compared to Camellia sinensis teas.
 The most rigorous human evidence concerns lipid profiles and oxidative stress in adults at cardiovascular risk, while preclinical and translational work explores aspalathin's effects on glucose handling, hepatic insulin signaling, and vascular function.
 Both traditional fermented and unfermented green rooibos are consumed, with green rooibos extracts more concentrated in aspalathin.
 Rooibos is generally well tolerated and is widely used as an everyday beverage and a polyphenol source in cardiovascular and metabolic-support formulations.

-Active Compound Dihydrochalcones aspalathin and nothofagin, plus flavonoids such as orientin, isoorientin, vitexin, isovitexin, rutin, and quercetin glycosides; green rooibos is richer in aspalathin.
+Active Compound Dihydrochalcones aspalathin and nothofagin; flavonoids orientin, isoorientin, vitexin, isovitexin, rutin, quercetin glycosides (green rooibos richer in aspalathin).

 Benefits